Qoosim/Rails-Private_Events/README.md

   * Not logged users can see the events at events_path
   * Logged users can create new events
   * Logged users can attend upcoming events
-  * User profile shows events to attend and past events
+  * User profile shows upcoming and past events
   * Logged users already attending an event can cancel the attendance
   * User profile shows events created by the user